Odotocodot/Linq2OneNote/README.md

 page.OpenInOneNote();
 ```

-Most functions return an IEnuermable allowing for easy use with LINQ.
+Most functions return an IEnumerable allowing for easy use with LINQ.

 ### Memory Management

-A COM object is required to use the OneNote Interop API, by default Linq2OneNote acquires an object lazily, i.e. the first time you call a method that requires a COM object, the library gets one.
+A COM object is required to use the OneNote Interop API, by default this is acquired lazily, i.e. the first time you call a method that requires a COM object, the library gets one.

-However, acquiring a COM object is _slow_ and once retrieved it is visible in the Task Manager ([screenshot](https://github.com/Odotocodot/Linq2OneNote/blob/main/Documentation/images/task_manager.png)).
+However, acquiring a COM object is _slow_ and once retrieved, it is visible in the Task Manager ([screenshot](https://github.com/Odotocodot/Linq2OneNote/blob/main/Documentation/images/task_manager.png)).

-If you want to choose when the this operation occurs, you can call ``OneNoteApplication.InitComObject()`` to forcible acquire the COM object (it does nothing if one has already been attained).<br/>
+If you want to choose when this operation occurs, you can call ``OneNoteApplication.InitComObject()`` to forcible acquire the COM object (it does nothing if one has already been attained).

-To free up the memory that the COM object takes up, rather they wait for your application to exit you can call  ``OneNoteApplication.ReleaseComObject()``.
+To free up the memory that the COM object takes up, rather than wait for your application to exit you can call  ``OneNoteApplication.ReleaseComObject()``.

 See below for an example.